stjordanis/terra-docs-old/docs/dev-spec-bank.md

 title: Bank
 ---

 > Terra's Bank module inherits from Cosmos SDK's [`bank`](https://github.com/cosmos/cosmos-sdk/tree/v0.37.4/docs/spec/bank) module.
+This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 {note}

 The Bank module is the base transactional layer of the Terra blockchain: it allows assets to be sent from one `Account` to another.